 A federal law called the Fair Housing Act and a law in Ohio say that a landlord cannot discriminate against you because of your disability.
 This means that your landlord cannot treat you differently because you have a disability and may have to make changes to the rules or your apartment if you need them because of your disability.
 These changes are called reasonable accommodations and reasonable modifications.
 A reasonable accommodation is a change in a landlord's rules, policies, or practices.
 For example, if a landlord has a "no-pet" policy, the landlord may have to let you have an emotional support animal if you need one.
 A landlord has to pay for a reasonable accommodation.
 A reasonable modification is making changes to your apartment like putting grab bars in the shower or adding a wheelchair ramp.
 Most of the time, you will have to pay for reasonable modifications and you have to get your landlord's approval before making them.
-Sometimes a landlord has to pay for reasonable modifications like if your apartment is owned by your local housing authority.
+Sometimes a landlord has to pay for reasonable modifications like if changes have to be made to a part of the building used by everyone, or if your apartment is owned by your local housing authority.